RyanHolanda/rusky-finance/README.md

 ## Download

-This app is Available only in Google Play Store.
-You can download in this link:
+This app is in Review by Google to be launched on Play Store, so if you wanna test it, You can download this app in the release secttions